Emerging Markets: From Followers to Global Disruptors

 What We See

-BYD (Build Your Dreams) is the leading EV manufacturer in China, a stand-out producer in the country’s ruthlessly competitive EV market.
-It’s now building on this success to grow its business around the world.
-In 2024, BYD reported revenue of $107 billion, compared to $97.7 billion for Tesla.1 BYD achieved this result despite not selling any vehicles in the U.S. We believe the market undervalues BYD's globally dominant EV business, and do not expect the prospect of increased U.S. tariffs to halt the company’s phenomenal global growth.
+BYD is the leading New Energy Vehicle (NEV) manufacturer in China, a standout producer in the country’s ruthlessly competitive auto market.
+It is now building on this success to grow its business around the world.
+In 2024, BYD reported NEV sales of 4.3 million units, compared to 1.8 million units for Tesla.
+It also achieved higher revenues than its American counterpart.1 BYD achieved this result despite not selling any vehicles in the U.S. We believe the market undervalues BYD’s globally dominant NEV business and do not expect the prospect of increased U.S. tariffs to halt the company’s phenomenal global growth.
 Paradoxically, these tariffs may even accelerate it.

 Music Streaming